appwrite/appwrite/CONTRIBUTING.md

 ## Tests

-To run tests manually, run phpunit from your command line:
+To run tests manually, use the Appwrite Docker CLI from your terminal:

 ```bash
 docker exec appwrite test